Fanny Ronalds: Years as Sullivan's mistress

 In early 1875, Ronalds left Tunis and moved to London.
-She had continued to maintain her friendship with Jennie Jerome, who became Lady Randolph Churchill in 1874.
+She had continued to maintain her friendship with Jennie Jerome, who became Lady Randolph Churchill in 1874, with the Prince of Wales and his brother, the Duke of Edinburgh, and with various Americans and French living in London.
 She later became friendly with Queen Victoria and Queen Alexandra.

 Ronalds' affair with Sullivan began not long after she moved to London.
-Three years his senior, she was in her mid-thirties and beautiful, with a strong personality.
+Three years his senior, she was still in her thirties and beautiful, with a strong personality.
 Social conventions of the time compelled them to keep their relationship discreet.
-She was still married, but even had she been divorced, Sullivan would not have been willing to face the social stigma of marrying a divorcee.
-Their relationship deepened after the deaths of his brother Fred (1877) and his mother (1882).
+She was still married (she filed a petition for divorce in 1875 but quietly dropped it in 1878); but even had she been divorced, Sullivan would not have been willing to face the social stigma of marrying a divorcee and other members of British society would not have associated with a divorcee.
+Her relationship with Sullivan deepened after the deaths of his brother Fred (1877) and his mother (1882).
 Sullivan became close with Ronalds' children and parents, especially after his brother Fred's family moved to America in 1883.
 In his diaries, Sullivan referred to her as "Mrs. Ronalds" when he saw her in a public setting, but "L. W." (for "Little Woman") when they were alone together, often with a number in parentheses indicating the number of sexual acts completed.
 It is thought that Ronalds was pregnant on at least two occasions, and she apparently procured an abortion in 1882 and again in 1884.
 The 1999 biographical film Topsy-Turvy depicts Sullivan and Ronalds discussing an abortion at around the time of the production of The Mikado.
 Eleanor David portrays Ronalds in the film.